Learn how to manage global and local risk management plans (RMPs).

 Vault can create Local RMPs from a Core RMP Version, including all its related documents, for each region that requires risk management plans.

-To create Local RMP records from a Core RMP Version:
+To create Local RMPs from a Core RMP Version:

 - Navigate to Risk Management > Core RMPs > [Core RMP].

-- Expand the Core RMP Versions section and select the Core RMP Version record you want to create Local RMPs for.
+- Expand the Core RMP Versions section and select the Core RMP Version for which you want to create Local RMPs.

 Vault sends a notification after the Create Local RMPs action finishes running and creates the following records:

-Vault creates a Local RMP record for each Country in which the following criteria apply:
+Vault creates a Local RMP for each Country in which the following criteria apply:

-- The Product Family reference on the Core RMP is registered on a Product Registration
+- The Product Family on the Core RMP is registered on a Product Registration

-Vault populates any new Local RMP records as follows:
+Vault populates any new Local RMPs as follows:

 Field | Value |